acomito/expo-to-appstore-checklist/README.md

 ### Gather Icons for App Store

+note: The png for the app-icon MUST NOT contain alpha channels or transparencies

 #### iPhone
 * 180px × 180px (60pt × 60pt @3x)
 * 120px × 120px (60pt × 60pt @2x)